 Each told me what they knew from their perspective.

 What really mattered to me was the fact that they didn’t leave any foreign object in my abdominal cavity.
 What I did was to pay attentions to the tightness in my belly and had conversation with my body to discern what I still could do and couldn’t anymore (such as Urdhva Dhanurasana, a.k.a. full wheel pose), then negotiate to regain the lost function little by little.
-It could involve scar tissue release massage, stretching, or foam rolling.
+It could involve scar tissue release massage, stretching or something else.
 Years after, I still feel the tight cord like tension in my belly, but I can do full wheel now.

-I consider mine a”Braille” method.
+I consider mine a “Braille” method.
 I’ve been training my hands to see.
 Hundreds hours of hands-on human dissection experience allows me to connect what I feel with my hands and what’s there under the skin.
+Then I say hello to the part of body you have never paid attentions to, and help your nervous system to be aware of alternatives.